yu9824/kennard_stone/README.md

 - Deal with Large number of data.
   - parallel calculation when calculating distance
   - recursion number settings
-- Add other than "euclidean" calculation methods to options
+- Add other than "euclidean" calculation methods